Pregnancy Considerations

 - Arrange for increased monitoring of the uterine cervix, especially from the 28th week onwards.

-- Maintain treatment with Celiprolol (if applicable), or introduce it if the pregnancy started without treatment.
+- Continue treatment with Celiprolol or other beta-blockers throughout pregnancy or introduce it if the pregnancy started without treatment.

 Delivery

 There are no formal recommendations regarding the best method of delivery for patients with vascular Ehlers-Danlos syndrome.
-A caesarean section between 35 and 37 weeks of gestation is the approach adopted by the reference centre for rare vascular diseases, especially for primiparous patients with a known diagnosis.
+A caesarean section between 35 and 37 weeks of gestation is a commonly adopted approach in patients with dominant negative variants, especially for primiparous patients with a known diagnosis.

 - Schedule the delivery due to the elevated risk of maternal complications.